jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

   * Top Hat polling
   * Keep yourself up-to-date with your courses
   * Take notes in class
-    * ... on PDF lecture notes
+    * ... annotate on PDF lecture notes
-    * ... on Office documents
+    * ... annotate/edit on Office documents
-    * ... on blank, lined "paper"
+    * ... hand-write on blank, lined "paper"
+    * ... typed, electronic notes

 ---

 ## How might a day of learning look like ... (cont.)

-  * Keep track of various research
+  * Take and organize research information
   * Submit a paper to Carmen
   * Take an exam (more on this in ExamSoft session)
   * Checking your grades, bus routes, etc.